jmarquis/hatteras/README.md

 - A mostly-blank `default.preset` is added to prevent a weird bug where Style Mode doesn't work.

-- NPM, Bower, Grunt and grunt-bower-task are preconfigured to download and place the latest version of Knapsack's minimalist LESS mixin library.
-If you don't want to use this, you can delete `package.json`, `bower.json` and `Gruntfile.js`.
+- The latest version of Knapsack's minimalist LESS mixin library resides in `styles/mixins.lib.less`.

 - A config file for Sublime SFTP is included.
 If you don't use Sublime SFTP (and you really should), you can delete `sftp-config.json`.